fbpx

 Challenges Facing the Psychedelic Renaissance

-The Revival of Psychedelics: Overcoming Obstacles
+The Resurgence of Psychedelics: Overcoming Challenges

 “The only thing trippier than a psychedelic experience is the amount of misinformation and stigma surrounding it.”